 ➲ What can go wrong?

-• Sauce gets too thick: just thin with broth or reserved pasta water.
+• Sauce gets too thick: If the sauce becomes overly dense, simply thin it with a splash of chicken broth or reserved pasta water to reach the desired consistency.

-• Chicken turns dry: make sure you don’t overcook it, especially when adding it back at the end.
+• Chicken turns dry: Avoid overcooking, especially when adding it back into the sauce at the end.
+Proper timing keeps the meat juicy and tender.

 If you’re into quick but rich pasta dishes, try this next: